996938039a-droid/996938039a-droid.github.io/_posts/2026-01-31-looming-short-circuit-mineral-intensive-energy-transition.md

 ---
 layout: post
-title: The Looming Short-Circuit: Navigating the Geopolitics and Data of the Mineral-Intensive Energy Transition
+title: The Looming Short-Circuit - Navigating the Geopolitics and Data of the Mineral-Intensive Energy Transition
 banner: /assets/images/blending-minds-and-data-flows.png
 tldr: >
   The global energy transition is colliding with a structural shortage of